apache/mxnet/docs/faq/gradient_compression.md

 # Gradient Compression

-Gradient Compression reduces communication bandwidth to make distributed training with GPUs more scalable and efficient without significant loss in convergence rate or accuracy.
+Gradient Compression reduces communication bandwidth, and in some scenarios, it can make training more scalable and efficient without significant loss in convergence rate or accuracy.
+Example implementations with GPUs, CPUs, and distributed training are provided in this document.

 ## Benefits

 **Increased Speed**

-For architectures with fully connected components, the gradient compression capability is observed to speedup training by about 2x, depending on the size of the model and the network bandwidth of the instance.
+For architectures with fully connected layers, the gradient compression capability is observed to speedup training by about 2x, depending on the size of the model and the network bandwidth of the instance.
 Bigger models see larger speedup with gradient compression.

 **Minimal Accuracy Loss**